HenrikBengtsson/startup/reference/check.md

 - debug:

-  If `TRUE`, debug messages are outputted, otherwise not.
+  If `TRUE`, debug messages are output, otherwise not.

 ## Value

-Returns invisibly a character vector of files that were "fixed" (modified), if any.
-If no files needed to be fixed, or `fix = TRUE`, then an empty vector is returned.
+Invisibly returns a character vector of files that were "fixed" (modified), if any.
+If no files needed to be fixed, or `fix = FALSE`, then an empty vector is returned.

 ## References